davidegat/infiniloop/README.md

 ```
 ### Important: Model Download

 MusicGPT will download the selected model on first use.
-The very first generation will be significantly slower than subsequent ones. **It is strongly recommended to download and test your desired model from the terminal first:**
+The very first generation will be significantly slower than subsequent ones.
+GUI Version has an initial support for model downloading and deleting, but you may want to download and test your desired model from terminal first:

 ```bash
 # For small model (fast, good quality, less variety)